History of the Internet: Inspiration

-The earliest computers were connected directly to terminals used by an individual user.
-Christopher Strachey, who became Oxford University's first Professor of Computation, filed a patent application for time-sharing in February 1959.
-In June that year, he gave a paper "Time Sharing in Large Fast Computers" at the UNESCO Information Processing Conference in Paris where he passed the concept on to J. C. R. Licklider.
-Licklider, vice president at Bolt Beranek and Newman, Inc., went on to propose a computer network in his January 1960 paper Man-Computer Symbiosis:
+J. C. R. Licklider, while working at BBN, proposed a computer network in his March 1960 paper Man-Computer Symbiosis:

 In August 1962, Licklider and Welden Clark published the paper "On-Line Man-Computer Communication" which was one of the first descriptions of a networked future.

-In October 1962, Licklider was hired by Jack Ruina as director of the newly established Information Processing Techniques Office (IPTO) within DARPA, with a mandate to interconnect the United States Department of Defense's main computers at Cheyenne Mountain, the Pentagon, and SAC HQ.
+In October 1962, Licklider was hired by Jack Ruina as director of the newly established Information Processing Techniques Office (IPTO) within ARPA, with a mandate to interconnect the United States Department of Defense's main computers at Cheyenne Mountain, the Pentagon, and SAC HQ.
 There he formed an informal group within DARPA to further computer research.
 He began by writing memos in 1963 describing a distributed network to the IPTO staff, whom he called "Members and Affiliates of the Intergalactic Computer Network".

 Although he left the IPTO in 1964, five years before the ARPANET went live, it was his vision of universal networking that provided the impetus for one of his successors, Robert Taylor, to initiate the ARPANET development.
 Licklider later returned to lead the IPTO in 1973 for two years.

 Packet switching

+The infrastructure for telephone systems at the time was based on circuit switching, which requires pre-allocation of a dedicated communication line for the duration of the call.
+Telegram services had developed store and forward telecommunication techniques.
+Western Union's Automatic Telegraph Switching System Plan 55-A was based on message switching.
+The U.S. military's AUTODIN network became operational in 1962.
+These systems, like SAGE and SBRE, still required rigid routing structures that were prone to single point of failure.

-The issue of connecting separate physical networks to form one logical network was the first of many problems.
-Early networks used message switched systems that required rigid routing structures prone to single point of failure.
-In the 1960s, Paul Baran of the RAND Corporation produced a study of survivable networks for the U.S. military in the event of nuclear war.
-Information transmitted across Baran's network would be divided into what he called "message blocks".
-Independently, Donald Davies (National Physical Laboratory, UK), proposed and put into practice a local area network based on what he called packet switching, the term that would ultimately be adopted.
+The technology was considered vulnerable for strategic and military use because there were no alternative paths for the communication in case of a broken link.
+In the early 1960s, Paul Baran of the RAND Corporation produced a study of survivable networks for the U.S. military in the event of nuclear war.
+Information would be transmitted across a "distributed" network, divided into what he called "message blocks".
+Baran's design was not implemented.

+In addition to being prone to a single point of failure, existing telegraphic techniques were inefficient and inflexible.
+Beginning in 1965 Donald Davies, at the National Physical Laboratory in the United Kingdom, independently developed a more advanced proposal of the concept, designed for high-speed computer networking, which he called packet switching, the term that would ultimately be adopted.

-Packet switching is a rapid store and forward networking design that divides messages up into arbitrary packets, with routing decisions made per-packet.
-It provides better bandwidth utilization and response times than the traditional circuit-switching technology used for telephony, particularly on resource-limited interconnection links.
+Packet switching is a technique for transmitting computer data by splitting it into very short, standardized chunks, attaching routing information to each of these chunks, and transmitting them independently through a computer network.
+It provides better bandwidth utilization than traditional circuit-switching used for telephony, and enables the connection of computers with different transmission and receive rates.
+It is a distinct concept to message switching.